 CBSE Syllabus for Class 11 Physics Practical 2020-21

-Below are the list of the experiments that Physics practicals.
+Below are the list of the experiments of Physics practicals.

-2. To measure diameter of a given wire and thickness of a given sheet using screw
+2. To measure the diameter of a given wire and thickness of a given sheet using screw gauge.

-To determine volume of an irregular lamina using screw gauge.
+To determine the volume of an irregular lamina using the screw gauge.

-3. To determine radius of curvature of a given spherical surface by a spherometer.
+3. To determine the radius of curvature of a given spherical surface by a spherometer.